johnnycashpersonal/juck-stack/docs/Duck_Machine.md

 * The Duck Machine is modeled at the level of instruction set architecture (ISA).
 We do not model pipelines, caches, or many other important parts of the hardware implementation of an ISA.
-You will learn about these in CIS 314 (Machine Organization).
+You can learn about these in CS 314 (Machine Organization).
 * While most modern computer memories are addressed at the granularity of bytes, the RAM memory of the Duck Machine is addressed at the granularity of 32-bit words.
 * The Duck Machine does not support virtual memory.
 All memory addresses are indexes of the (simulated) physical RAM.
-You will learn about mapping virtual memory addresses to physical memory addresses in CIS 415 (Operating Systems).
+You will learn about mapping virtual memory addresses to physical memory addresses in CS 415 (Operating Systems).
 * The Duck Machine does not support asynchronous execution or interrupts.
 It lacks any protection mechanisms (there is no "supervisor mode").
 You will also learn more about these in CIS 415.
+* The Duck Machine has a single CPU core.
+Most modern processor chips are _multi-core_, which means essentially that they contain several copies of the whole CPU on a single chip.
+While the "cores" of a multi-core CPU may share some resources like caches and connections to buses, they are essentially complete independent copies of the single CPU core we model.

 Duck Machine projects were introduced many years ago in the 21x series by Prof. Amr Sabry, now at Indiana University.
 Prof. Arthur Farley